 Quick Answer: How Many Appetizers Per Person?

-Here’s the simple rule most hosts use:
+Here's the rule most experienced hosts use as a starting point:

 | Party Type | Appetizers Per Person |